What is Supermajority?

 Will you be endorsing candidates?

 Supermajority is a 501(c)(4) nonprofit organization, and Supermajority Education Fund is a 501(c)(3) nonprofit organization.
-We do not have a PAC, and as such, we will not be endorsing candidates.
+We will not be endorsing candidates.
 We will, however, provide our members with guidance around where candidates stand on issues we all care about.
-In partnership with our members, we will develop a gender equity agenda that we will hold candidates accountable to and mobilizing women to fight for the power and representation that we deserve.
+In partnership with our members, we’ve developed the Majority Rules, a gender equity agenda that we will hold candidates accountable to and mobilizing women to fight for the power and representation that we deserve.

 Will you be helping women run for office?